Edgewood HS sues City of Madison over 'religious discrimination'

 According to court documents, the lawsuit alleges the city is not allowing Edgewood to expand their football stadium in the same way other institutions have done.

-The proposed improvements include more seating and larger lights for night games, which isn't sitting well with neighbors.
+more seating and larger lights for night games, which isn't sitting well with neighbors.

 The city's zoning board states Edgewood will only use their field for practices and classes, and not games.
 Last month, the board denied an appeal on that decision, filed by Edgewood.